 What to expect at Providence if you join us for Worship...

 Well, it is our expectation that, no matter who you are or from where you come, you will be met with a very warm welcome, since we at Providence are convinced that what makes us all similar to each other is far more important than what makes us different.
 We are all creatures who were made in the image of God but are now poor sinners in need of salvation, a gift of God's grace.
 Since the saints of PRC have received that grace from a God who has welcomed us strangers (even enemies!) into His family, we are compelled to extend grace to those who visit us.

 That said, if you are not familiar with confessional Reformed Christianity, a service of public worship at Providence may strike you as somewhat peculiar.
 So please read on if you'd like to know what to expect.

 Some folks would call our worship style traditional as opposed to contemporary.
-But since the God we worship is timeless, and His people span all the centuries, we avoid such labels, and seek to offer God worship that is pleasing to Him, not necessarily to one generation or another.
+But since the God we worship is timeless, and His people span all the centuries, we avoid such labels, and seek to offer God worship that will please Him, regardless of what modern society thinks of it.
 The fact is, God is seeking those who will worship Him in spirit and in truth (John 4:23).
-Therefore, at Providence we strive for biblical worship that fully accords with the truth of God's Word.
+Therefore, at Providence we strive for biblical worship that fully accords with God's Word.
 And we use an order of worship that is shaped by the contours of our covenant with God (Heb.
-12:28-29) - a relationship that involves us in real dialogue with God in a public worship service.
+12:28-29), a relationship that involves us in real dialogue with God in a public worship service.
 Here is the basic "Order of Worship" used at PRC: